kingli6/webproject3/README.md

 		policy.WithOrigins("http://127.0.0.1:5500", "http://127.0.0.1:3002")
 	})
 })
+"Spent MANY hours on this error.
+My api didn't have an https, it just had an http.
+So the link I was calling from the react was wrong. "
+"answer was given in 2:36:00
 // Changing the link from hardcoding it to moving it to a proper place [2:08:30]"Placing it in .env" inside the root folder.  with REACT_APP_BASEURL